mocks-server/website/versioned_docs/version-1.3.0/get-started-behaviors.md

 };
 ```

-Now, server will have available "standard" and "errorUpdatingUser" behaviors.
+Now, server will have available "standard" and `errorUpdatingUser` behaviors.

-The "errorUpdatingUser" behavior will send a different response only for the `/api/users/:id` uri with `PUT` method _(supossing that "updateUser" and "errorUpdatingUser" have the same value for the `url` property)_.
+The `errorUpdatingUser` behavior will send a different response only for the `/api/users/:id` uri with `PUT` method _(supposing that "updateUser" and `errorUpdatingUser` have the same value for the `url` property)_.